7 July 2005 London bombings: Attackers

 Three of the bombers were British-born sons of Pakistani immigrants; Lindsay was a convert born in Jamaica.

-Charles Clarke, Home Secretary when the attacks occurred, described the bombers as "cleanskins", a term describing them as previously unknown to authorities until they carried out their attacks.
-On the day of the attacks, all four had travelled to Luton, Bedfordshire, by car, then to London by train.
-They were filmed on CCTV arriving at King's Cross station at about 8:30a.m.
+Charles Clarke, Home Secretary when the attacks occurred, described the bombers as "cleanskins", a term describing them as previously unknown to authorities.
+On the day of the attacks, all four had travelled to Luton, Bedfordshire, by car.
+Lindsay arrived at Luton railway station just after 5:00 a.m., while the three from Leeds left that city around 4:00 a.m. and drove into the train carpark at approximately 6.50 a.m.; the four entered the station at 7:15 a.m. and boarded the Thameslink train leaving for London at 7:40 a.m.
+They were filmed on CCTV arriving at King's Cross station just before 8:25 a.m. and were seen hugging soon afterwards before heading towards the Tube.

+Motives

 Videotaped statements

 Two of the bombers made videotapes describing their reasons for becoming what they called "soldiers".
 In a videotape broadcast by Al Jazeera on 1 September 2005, Mohammad Sidique Khan described his motivation.
-The tape had been edited and mentioned al-Qaeda members Osama Bin Laden, Ayman al-Zawahiri and Abu Musab al-Zarqawi, describing them as "today's heroes".
+The tape had been edited and mentioned al-Qaeda members Osama bin Laden, Ayman al-Zawahiri and Abu Musab al-Zarqawi, describing them as "today's heroes".
 Khan's tape said: